nategd/MYSQL_transfer/README.md

 http://support.hostgator.com/articles/cpanel/how-to-whitelist-your-ip-in-cpanel-for-remote-mysql-access

-CAUTION THIS OVERWRITES YOUR LOCAL VERSION OF THE DATABASE\n
+CAUTION THIS OVERWRITES YOUR LOCAL VERSION OF THE DATABASE

 To use: